ydb-platform/ydb/ydb/docs/en/core/integrations/logstash.md

 All commands return `ok` if the messages are sent.

 #### Check that the messages are stored in {{ ydb-short-name }}

-Now we can check that all sent messages are written in the table.
-Let's execute query (for work with the column-based table we must use [ScanQuery mode](../reference/ydb-cli/commands/scan-query.md)):
+To check that all sent messages are written to the table, execute the following query using [ScanQuery mode](../reference/ydb-cli/commands/scan-query.md):
 ```sql
 SELECT * FROM `logstash_demo`;
 ```
-and we will get a list of written events:
+The query will return a list of written events:
 ```
 ┌───────┬────────────────┬───────────────────────────────┬─────────────┬────────────────────────────────────────┐
 │ level │ message        │ ts                            │  user       │ uuid                                   │